 “Lending and remittance are two areas we are looking at as they are the two areas which banks have always monetised.
 We have an advantage over banks — AirAsia has an ample supply of consumer data, with 80 million customers per year.
 When you fly on AirAsia, you have to provide your passport number, date of birth, address and other information, which we can use responsibly to offer better financial services at a lower cost,” he says.

 On Nov 19, it was reported that AirAsia would be tapping RHB Bank’s expertise to improve BigPay’s services.
 Remittance and treasury services are among the areas they are looking into.

 As a fully licensed e-money issuer, users’ funds are kept in a trust account at all times.
 BigPay also employs additional safety measures for peer-to peer transfers on its app such as fingerprint or passcode verification to ensure that only users can facilitate payments from their accounts.

 “We currently have a high active rate — two-thirds of our cardholders use it every month.
 We also have a high transactional volume, which is very motivating.
 For now, we would like to focus on improving customer service to really win against the banks.
-Signing up only takes five minutes, getting the card only takes three business days, and we try to resolve problems immediately,” says Davidson.
+Signing up only takes five minutes, getting the card only takes three business days, and we try to resolve problems immediately,” says Davison.

 The company will launch other products in the future.
 Everything will be done in stages as it wants to remain nimble and agile.
 “We have so many things on our product road map — we are a start-up after all.
 We change things all the time.
 We may prioritise certain things and drop others as we go.
 But for now, we are working on giving the best service to consumers in Asean.
-Hopefully, we can announce more big things soon,” says Davidson.
+Hopefully, we can announce more big things soon,” says Davison.